PlayShareApp/Public-API-Documentation/Documentation/Websocket/README.md

 ## JOIN ROOM SUCCESS
 ### **Description**
-Gets send to Client from Server to Inform the client about succesfully joining a room.
+Gets sent to Client from Server to Inform the client about successfully joining a room.

 ### Example
 ```json